 This appendix describes a number of commonly-used program options.
-These are specified using keywords input into the Options box in the Calculations dialog (Setup menu).
-In addition to the above, any method, functional or combination of functionals and/ or basis set supported in Spartan (and not included explicitly in the menus) may be typed into the Options box.
-For example, typing EDF2 6-311G(2df,2pd) will result in density functional calculation using the EDF2 functional and the 6-311G(2df,2pd) basis set.
-(See Chapter 20 for further details.)
+These are in terms of keywords input into the Options box in the Calculations dialog (Setup menu).
+In addition, any method, functional or combination of functionals and/or basis set supported in Spartan (and not included explicitly in the menus) may be typed into the Options box.
+(See Chapter 21 for further details.)